Rumments/ColdFusion-Encrypt-Anchors-Custom-Tag/README.md

 All URL variables are converted to one DES encrypted variable "UrlEnc" and uses a different key per session (per user)

+Decoding is automatic:
+ The module is included in the onRequestStart portion of the Application.CFC file

+    function onRequestStart( required string targetPage ) {
+		  include "CustTags\EncAnchorDecode.cfm";
+		  return true;
+    }

+The code decrypts the variables and recreates them for use by the application page.
+When turned off, no URL variables get encrypted and development is easy When deployed, its turned on, and all URL variables are encrypted using DES Other than wrapping internal anchors with the custom tag, and adding the decode module to the application.cfc, nothing else needs to be done to use module.

+For those who are upgrading older applications and do not wish to change every internal URL and its variables this is a boon The anchors only need to be wrapped, and the website will operate and format its pages as before, but be secure